iLVL-Key/FFXI/addons/informer/readme.md

 - `%X` - Locale’s time representation (e.g., 14:55:02)

 ## Changelog

+Version 5.1
+- Added right_align options for Sub1 and Sub2 Bars.
+(Main Bar can still be right aligned using the flags/right option)

 Version 5.0.1
 - Fixed Sub1 and Sub2 bars displaying when the addon is loaded inside of your mog house and the hide_when_no_map setting is on.